Maccabi London Lions F.C.: History

 The club was established as MALEX in 1995 by Maccabi Association London who were seeking a new challenge beyond Sunday league football.
 The new club joined Division One of the Hertfordshire Senior County League.
 In 1999 they were renamed London Lions, but remained an all-Jewish club.
 Their first season under the new name saw them win the Division One title, earning promotion to the Premier Division.
-In 2006–07 the club won the Herts Centenary Trophy, beating Metropolitan Police in the final.
+In 2006–07 the club won the Herts Senior Centenary Trophy, beating Metropolitan Police in the final.

-London Lions were Premier Division runners-up in 2008–09 and went on to win the league in 2009–10, resulting in promotion to Division One of the Spartan South Midlands League.
-They won the Herts Centenary Trophy for a second time the following season with a 3–2 win over Letchworth Garden City Eagles in the final.
+Maccabi London Lions were Premier Division runners-up in 2008–09 and went on to win the league in 2009–10, resulting in promotion to Division One of the Spartan South Midlands League.
+They won the Herts Senior Centenary Trophy for a second time the following season with a 3–2 win over Letchworth Garden City Eagles in the final.
 In 2012–13 the club won the Division One title, resulting in promotion to the Premier Division.
 However, they finished bottom of the Premier Division the following season and were relegated back to Division One.

-After finishing seventeenth in Division One in 2014–15, London Lions dropped back into the Premier Division of the Hertfordshire Senior County League.
+After finishing seventeenth in Division One in 2014–15, Maccabi London Lions dropped back into the Premier Division of the Hertfordshire Senior County League.
 Renamed Maccabi London Lions, they won the Anagram Records Trophy in 2015–16.
-The following season saw the club win the Herts Centenary Trophy, the league's Aubrey Cup and the Premier Division title, resulting in promotion back to Division One of the Spartan South Midlands League.
+The following season saw the club win the Herts Senior Centenary Trophy, the league's Aubrey Cup and the Premier Division title, resulting in promotion back to Division One of the Spartan South Midlands League.
 In 2017–18 the club won the Division One Cup with a 3–1 win over Southall in the final.
-The following season saw them win the Herts Centenary Trophy, defeating Belstone 5–1 in the final.
+The following season saw them win the Herts Senior Centenary Trophy, defeating Belstone 5–1 in the final.
 Following the curtailment of the 2020–21 season due to the COVID-19 pandemic, the club won the Spring Cup, an emergency competition organised by the league.

-At the end of the season they were transferred to Division One of the Combined Counties League, which the club won at the first attempt to earn promotion to the Premier Division; later completing a double by winning the Division One Challenge Cup.
+At the end of the 2020–21 season Maccabi London Lions were transferred to Division One of the Combined Counties League, which the club won at the first attempt to earn promotion to the Premier North Division; later completing a double by winning the Division One Challenge Cup.
+They were transferred back to the Premier Division of the Spartan South Midlands League for the 2023–24 season.
+In 2024–25 the club finished fourth in the Premier Division, qualifying for the promotion play-offs.
+After beating Cockfosters on penalties in the semi-finals, they defeated Wormley Rovers on penalties in the final to secure promotion to Division One Central of the Southern League.